The Sylvia and Colin Shepherd Charitable Trust

 • The trust values straightforward applications that clearly explain local impact

-• With approximately £200,000 distributed annually across multiple organizations, competition is likely significant
+• With approximately £200,000 distributed annually across multiple organisations, competition is likely significant

-• Multiple application methods provide flexibility for different organizational preferences
+• Multiple application methods provide flexibility for different organisational preferences

 • The trust has been operating for over 50 years, suggesting stable, consistent funding availability